U.S. Surgeon General visits Central Ohio to discuss youth mental health - NewsBreak

 COLUMBUS, Ohio (WSYX) — The Columbus Education Association's Board of Governors voted Thursday to investigate members who may have crossed the picket line and worked during the union's three-day strike in August.
 In a letter sent to members obtained by ABC 6/FOX 28, CEA President John Coneglio said the...

-'If you are not vaccinated or boosted, now is the time': Ohio Department of Health advises residents to be on alert for COVID-19 ahead of holidays

-COLUMBUS, Ohio — The Ohio Department of Health (ODH) held a press conference Thursday morning to give an update on COVID-19 in Ohio.
-SUBSCRIBE: Get the day's top headlines sent to your inbox each weekday morning with the free 3News to GO! newsletter.
-ODH Director Dr. Bruce Vanderhoff hosted...
+The Ohio Department of Health held a press conference on Thursday to provide an update on coronavirus in the state.

 Columbus City Schools hosting job fair Thursday for variety of positions